 Neurofeedback helps your brain learn to focus and concentrate at will.

 A clear and focused mind is crucial to learning and life skills.
-Neurofeedback concentration training is used by students, businessmen, surgeons, football clubs, Olympic athletes and ADHD sufferers alike.
+Neurofeedback concentration training is used by students, businessmen, surgeons, football clubs, Olympic athletes, ADD and ADHD sufferers alike.
 Being able to pay attention means better organisation and accuracy, fewer distractions, improving social skills by being able to listen attentively to others, and mastering new tasks and material more rapidly.